timothyfraser/sigma/docs/02_workshop_python.md

-# Distributions and Descriptive Statistics in Python
+en di# Distributions and Descriptive Statistics in Python